lcneves/pug-module/README.md

 `-r, --recursive`: Find all pug files under the specified directories and generate camelcase name from the relative directory/file path.
-Given mydir as a parameter and mydir/foo/bar/helloWorld.pug, the module name will resolve to fooBarHelloWorld(...)
+Given mydir as a parameter and mydir/foo/bar/helloWorld.pug, the module name will resolve to fooBarHelloWorld(...).

 A directory structure like this:
 ```